johnalison/WorkingPhilosophy/BookNotes/WakeUpNow.md

 - Who do I take myself to be ?
 What is my original face before the ego was born?
 Who am I really?

-- When I look within and see that I;m nothing, that's wisdom.
+- When I look within and see that I'm nothing, that's wisdom.
 When I look without and see that I'm everything, that's love.

+#WhoWeAre